dat520-2020/course-info/policy.md

 ##Approval Process

-Once you have passed the necessary tests for approval/grading of one of the labs *you must* come to the Linux lab (E454) and demonstrate/show your code. *This is a requirement for approval.*
+Once you have passed the necessary tests for approval/grading of one of the labs *you must* come to the lab (D123) and demonstrate/show your code. *This is a requirement for approval.*

 ##Labs